CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Methods

-To measure \textit{primary emotion driver} (hereafter referred to as our ``emotion driver diary entry''), participants responded to the prompt regarding the last hour, "What has had the biggest impact on your mood?'' using an open text box on their smartphone.
+\begin{itemize} \item \textbf{Emotion driver diary entry:} Participants responded to the prompt regarding the last hour, ``What has had the biggest impact on your mood?'' using an open text box on their smartphone.

-To measure \textit{desire to regulate emotions}, participants were asked regarding the last hour, "How much have you wanted to change your feelings?" using a 0 (\textit{not at all}) to 10 (\textit{very much}) scale.